top of page

 https://en.wikipedia.org/wiki/File:Rossakiewicz_Last_Supper.jpg

-The four Gospels say that Jesus is executed on Preparation Day and that those on the crosses had to be taken down Friday before dusk when the Sabbath began.
+The four Gospels say that Jesus was executed on Preparation Day and that those on the crosses had to be taken down on Friday before dusk, when the Sabbath began.

 Matthew: Jesus was killed on the first day of the Festival of Unleavened Bread (Matthew 26:17) and also on Preparation Day (Matthew 27:62).

-Mark: Jesus had his last supper on the first day of the Festival of Unleavened Bread (Mark 14:12) and also that it was called Preparation Day (Mark 15:42).
+Mark: Jesus had his last supper on the first day of the Festival of Unleavened Bread (Mark 14:12), and it was also called Preparation Day (Mark 15:42).

 Luke: They were approaching the day of Unleavened Bread on which the Passover lamb was to be sacrificed (Luke 22:7)

-Matthew, Mark, and Luke describe Jesus's last supper with the disciples as the Passover seder meal.
-Many scholars believe Jesus's last supper was a seder meal.
-This places the last supper and Passover meal on Thursday evening after dusk.
-It can be understood that the common people were sacrificing lambs throughout the city a day earlier than the priests sacrificed the lambs at the Temple.
 Preparation day began Thursday at dusk and lasted until Friday at dusk.
 Jesus was executed on Friday just before dusk when the Jewish Sabbath begins.
+Many scholars believe Jesus's last supper was the seder meal.
+This places the last supper and the Passover meal on Thursday evening after dusk.
+It can be understood that the common people were sacrificing lambs throughout the city a day earlier than the priests sacrificed the lambs at the Temple.

 last supper